-- 2.1 No Treasury activity is without risk.
-Specific risks include, but are not limited to, Counterparty Credit Risk (the risk of an investment not being repaid), liquidity risk (the risk that the Authority does not have its funds in the right place, at the right time and in the right amount to make it's payments as they fall due), interest rate risk (the risk that future rate movements have a revenue implication for the Authority) and reputational risk (see Section 4 below). - 2.2 The attached Appendices define our approach toward mitigating these risks. - 2.3 Treasury is an Authority-wide function and its environmental sustainability and equalities implications are the same as for the Council itself. - 2.5 General Data Protection Regulation 2018 Relationships with external providers covered by the Treasury management Practices are governed by and operated in accordance with the act.
+2.1 No Treasury activity is without risk.
+Specific risks include, but are not limited to, Counterparty Credit Risk (the risk of an investment not being repaid), liquidity risk (the risk that the Authority does not have its funds in the right place, at the right time and in the right amount to make it's payments as they fall due), interest rate risk (the risk that future rate movements have a revenue implication for the Authority) and reputational risk (see Section 4 below).

+- 2.2 The attached Appendix records our approach toward mitigating these risks during 2020/21. - 2.3 Treasury is an Authority-wide function and its equalities implications are the same as for the Council itself. - 2.4 As large, global institutions our high-quality counterparties operate across the full range of marketplaces in which they are legally able to, and as a result equality issues are an increasingly important and heavily scrutinised part of their overall business. - 2.5 General Data Protection Regulation 2018 Relationships with external providers covered by the Treasury management Practices are governed by and operated in accordance with the act.